Leont/protocol-postgres/README.md

 This creates a new postgres client.
 It supports one optional named argument:

-  * TypeMap :$typemap = TypeMap::Standard
+  * TypeMap :$typemap = TypeMap::JSON

     This is the typemap that is used to translate between Raku's and Postgres' typesystem.
-The default mapping supports common built-in types such as strings, numbers, bools, dates, datetimes and blobs. `TypeMap::Stringy` is also available if one wants all values to map to strings.
+The default mapping supports common built-in types such as strings, numbers, bools, dates, datetimes, blobs, arrays and hashes.
+Other options include `TypeMap::Native` if you want arrays to map to postgres' native arrays and `TypeMap::Stringy` if one wants all values to map to strings.

 outgoing-data(--> Supply)
 -------------------------